-Being that we are often asked to recommend trim color, we wanted to share with you how to select the best white trim paint color.
+Being that we are often asked to recommend trim colors, we wanted to share with you how to select the best white trim paint color.
 Plus, give you tips on how to optimize their use throughout your home.

 White trim looks best when it’s a subtle crisp white contrast to the wall color but not so crisp and bright of a white that is a bright jarring white.
-The magic happens in a space when that subtle crisp white and details pop out in the trim work and the wall color is beautifully complimented.
+The magic happens in space when that subtle crisp white and details pop out in the trim work and the wall color is beautifully complemented.

-There are really only two circumstances in a home that impact the brightness/crisp-ness of white trim in a home; 1) The home is filled with a lot of natural light, and 2) The home does not have a lot of natural light.
+There are really only two circumstances in a home that impact the brightness/crisp-ness of the white trim in a home; 1) The home is filled with a lot of natural light, and 2) The home does not have a lot of natural light.
 In homes that are filled with an abundance of natural light, white will naturally be brighter, so it’s important to choose a white with a very subtle hint of warmth that would not go jarring bright in all the natural light.
 In spaces where there is average to minimal natural light, it’s important to choose a white that is brighter and would greatly help lighten a space without being jarringly bright.

 So to help, we are breaking down how to select the best white trim paint.
 It all comes down to bright, brighter, and brightest.